This article is meant to be read after the Nocturnals base camp profile.

 However, these apparently take time to make, and the Nocturnals do not have unlimited stocks.
 Having but one or two clips loaded with these is the norm.

 Another design is .45 ACP bullets that have a gateway effect, blowing parts of what they hit back to the Black Planet.
 This was used against major, adult Crim, who are exceedingly difficult to destroy.

 In the field, Doc carries a number of tools and supplies on a utility belt.

 When will you rage

-Mr. Horror was infected with lycantropy – though he’s not sure when that happened.
-This specific strain of the dreadful disease doesn’t seemed keyed with the Moon, with transformations coming more when under stress.
+Mr. Horror was infected with lycanthropyA werewolf.
+In RPGs, it broadened to encompass other creatures with a bestial form. – though he’s not sure when that happened.
+This specific strain of the dreadful disease doesn’t seemed keyed with the Moon, with transformations instead occurring when under stress.

 Though Doc is stronger and hardier when furrier, this form is difficult to control.
-He can be asset in the right circumstances, but in the vast majority of cases it’s a recipe for complete disaster.
+It can be an asset in the right circumstances, but in the vast majority of cases it’s a recipe for complete disaster.
 The werewolf personality is apparently both animalistic and evil.